-If you’re one of the 20 million Americans who suffers from chronic acid reflux, you’ll understand that acid reflux isn’t just a small inconvenience.
+If you’re one of the millions of Americans who suffers from chronic acid reflux, you’ll understand that acid reflux isn’t just a small inconvenience.
 It’s a part of your everyday life, and it plays a strong role in determining what you can and cannot do.
 One of the worst things about having acid reflux is that it truly does become a factor in every decision you make throughout your day, whether it’s as simple as deciding what to get at a restaurant or determining your sleep routines.

 People with chronic acid reflux may not realize it, but they sacrifice.
 Reflux has a way of taking certain decisions out of your hands, of changing what you’re able to do with your life.
 Sure, they’re not always huge, life-changing sacrifices.
 Many of the things your reflux makes you sacrifice are the finer pleasures of life, the small things we often take for granted that at the end of the day make life just a little bit better.
 For example: